-SUNNYVALE, Calif., Feb.
-02, 2016 (GLOBE NEWSWIRE) -- Telenav®, Inc. (NASDAQ:TNAV), a leader in connected car services, today announced its financial results for the second quarter that ended December 31, 2015.
+SANTA CLARA, Calif., Jan.
+31, 2017 (GLOBE NEWSWIRE) -- Telenav®, Inc. (NASDAQ:TNAV), a leader in connected car services, today announced its financial results for the second quarter that ended December 31, 2016.

-For the third fiscal quarter ending March 31, 2016, Telenav offers the following guidance, which is predicated on management's judgments.
+For the quarter ending March 31, 2017, Telenav offers the following guidance, which is predicated on management's judgments:

 The above information concerning guidance represents Telenav's outlook only as of the date hereof, and is subject to change as a result of amendments to material contracts and other changes in business conditions.
 Telenav undertakes no obligation to update or revise any financial forecast or other forward looking statements, as a result of new developments or otherwise.

 The company will host an investor conference call and live webcast at 2:00 p.m.
 PT (5:00 p.m.
 ET) today.
 To access the conference call, dial 877-795-3648 (toll-free, domestic only) or 719-325-4755 (domestic and international toll) and enter pass code 5663996.
 The webcast will be accessible on Telenav's investor relations website at http://investor.telenav.com.
 A replay of the conference call will be available for two weeks beginning approximately two hours after its completion.
 To access the replay, dial 888-203-1112 (toll-free, domestic only) or 719-457-0820 (domestic and international toll) and enter pass code 5663996.